lgraubner/state-manager/README.md

 To support legacy browsers a [polyfill](https://github.com/paulirish/matchMedia.js) is required.

-## Usage
+## Installation

-Install it via npm or download source.
+Install it via npm or download the source directly.

 ```Bash
 npm install responsive-state-manager --save